MarcarianS/cs1440-marcarian-shelby-assn4/doc/Manual.md

 ## Running the Fractal Visualizer

 * To run the program, navigate to the src folder containing main.py of the project and run the following commands in your Command Line:
-	* python main.py [FRACTAL NAME]
+	* python main.py [FRACTAL PATH [PALETTE NAME]]
+* Fractal Path is the path from your current working directory to your fractal configuration file.
+Options include:
+	* No fractal specified (will print the default Madelbrot Fractal)
+		* Note: If no fractal is specfied, you cannot specify a palette, or the program will attempt to read the palette file as a fractal configuration file.
+	* mandelbrot.frac
+	* fuljulia.frac
+	* burningship.frac
+		* Note: for any file path given, remember to enter the path from your current working directory to these files.
+* Palette Name is the name of the Palette you want to run.
+Options include:
+	* No palette specified (will choose the default palette, Easter)
+	* Easter
+	* GreenScale

 ## What You Should See

 ### Valid Fractal Names

-* If you have entered a fractal name recognized by the program, an image of that fractal should begin printing to the screen automatically.
+* If you have entered a valid fractal path recognized by the program, an image of that fractal should begin printing to the screen automatically.
 * The fractal will appear line by line, from top to bottom.
-* The image window will remain open until you close it, and the command line will remind you of that with a short message.
+* The image window will remain open until you close it.
+* A message will print telling you the name of the .png file your image was written to.

 ### Invalid Fractal Names

-* If you have entered a fractal name that the program does not recognize, an error message will print to the screen.
+* If you have entered an invalid file or incorrect file path, the file will fail to open.
-* You should see a message similar to the following:
-	* ERROR: [YOUR FRACTAL] is not a valid fractal.
-	* Please choose one of the following:
-	* mandelbrot
-	* spiral0
-	* spiral1
-	* seahorse
-	* elephants
-	* leaf
-	* fulljulia
-	* hourglass
-	* lakes
 * After reporting the message, the program will close.

+### Invalid Fractal Configurations

+* If the file your provided path leads to is not a valid fractal configuration, a NotImplementedError and close the program.

-### No Fractal Name Given
+### Invalid Palette Name

-* If you do not enter anything after main.py, the program will remind you of the valid fractals and close.
+* If you enter a palette option that is not blank, Easter, or GreenScale, a NotImplementedError will be raised and the program will quit.